-23:00 - 00:00 Saturday
+22:00 - 23:00 Friday & Saturday

-23:00 - 00:00 Sunday
+21:30 - 22:30 Sunday

-- 1.2.
-Four representations have been received from local residents on the grounds of the prevention of public nuisance, the prevention of crime and disorder as well as public safety. - 1.3.
+- f) To add a further weekend to the licence To allow two weekend events a year between May and September for up to 3 days over each weekend. - g) Change the existing licence layout and associated plan. - h) To provide a final detailed plan of the internal layout no later than 30 days prior to the events taking place to the licensing authority, responsible authorities and ESAG. - 1.2.
+31 representations have been received from local residents on the grounds of the prevention of crime and disorder, public nuisance, and public safety, as well as the protection of children from harm. - 1.3.
 The representations received have been examined by Officers and are not considered to be vexatious or frivolous.
-The representations were received within the specified time.
+The representations were received within the specified time. - 1.4.
+1 resident's statement was received supporting the application